-Kids artwork is something I always treasure and I have a box full of it from every age and stage.
-I have to admit I'm a little partial to dandelions so I had to include this gorgeous print from Glued to My Crafts.
+Kids artwork is something I always treasure, and I have a box full of it from every age and stage.
+I have to admit I'm a little partial to dandelions, so I had to include this gorgeous print from Glued to My Crafts.
 Follow the link to download their free dandelion print.

 10. Handmade wrapping paper

 This is another activity I did with my kids when they were little.
 We made ours a little differently to Make•Film•Play.
-We had different bowls of coloured bubble water which erupting into mountains of bubbles when the boys blew through their straws.
+We had different bowls of colored bubble water which erupting into mountains of bubbles when the boys blew through their straws.
 They then took their paper and placed it gently over the top of the bubbles to transfer the shapes.
-Repeating with different colours we ended up with some great effects!
+Repeating with different colors we ended up with some great effects!

 If you'd like something a little less messy, there are some other ideas from Christina at The Purple Alphabet.

 11. Sidewalk messages